This suggested itinerary is designed to combine Kasanka's amazing annual bat migration with time on safari in the national parks of Zambia and Malawi.

 for further recommendations.

 The perfect combination of luxury and isolation, Mkulumadzi is located on a private concession beside the Shire River.
 Eight spacious chalets, shaded by giant mango trees, have a deck, sunken bath and outside shower.
-The lodge offers game drives, walking and boat safaris in Majete Reserve.
+The lodge offers vehicle, walking and boat safaris in Majete Reserve.

-Wasa Camp is a well-maintained, rustic but comfortable camp, overlooking the blue waters of Lake Wasa in the eastern part of Kasanka National Park.
-The camp is close to a sitatunga hide and swamp forest and offers excellent walking trails, as well as safaris by canoe and four-wheel drive.
+Wasa Lodge is a well-maintained, rustic but comfortable camp, overlooking the blue waters of Lake Wasa in the eastern part of Kasanka National Park.
+It is close to a sitatunga hide and swamp forest and offers excellent walking trails, as well as safaris by canoe and four-wheel drive.